pip-services/pip-services-docs/content/en/net/components/cache/cache_entry.md

 linkTitle: "CacheEntry"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-components-dotnet"
 description: >
-    Data object to store cached values with their keys used by [MemoryCache](../memory_cache).
+    Data object used to store cached values with their keys used by [MemoryCache](../memory_cache).
 ---

 ### Description